Realtime Court Reporting Program Details

 Some become independent contractors or even manage their own businesses, employing others who share their skills.

-2. LIVE virtual instruction is delivered through Canvas, Zoom or Microsoft Teams.
+- LIVE-virtual instruction is delivered through Microsoft Teams or Kaltura Classroom.
 These classes are synchronous, and attendance is required.
-Most classes meet from 8 a.m. to 2 p.m.
+Most classes meet between 8 a.m. and 2 p.m.
 Monday through Thursday.
+Additional online coursework is required and delivered through the Canvas LMS.

-4. Professors are highly qualified and caring, with many years of experience in court reporting, captioning and teaching.
+- Faculty are caring and highly qualified, certified court reporters with many combined years of experience in court reporting and education.

-8. DMACC’s virtual program is approved by the National Court Reporters Association (NCRA).
+- DMACC’s virtual steno court reporting program is approved by the National Court Reporters Association (NCRA).
 DMACC is a nationally accredited college (Higher Learning Commission).